epiphyllum/congeal/README.md

 A collection of type macros intended for making Cake pattern more manageable.

 The general idea of the type macros I want to implement here is described in my blog post [Taming the Cake Pattern with Type Macros](http://scabl.blogspot.com/2013/03/cbdi-2.html).

 I'm just getting started here, as you can probably see.

-TODO
+Roadmap:
+  - simpleApi[A]
+    - a simple version of api[A] - do whatever is possible without looking at AST
+    - initial limitations:
+      - only traits
+      - no non-private[this] inner classes
+      - no members that have params or return types that derive from A
+    - possibly loosen these restrictions later, but for now, just do what I need for componentApi and componentImpl
+  - simpleImpl[A]
+    - a simple version of impl[A] - do whatever is possible without looking at AST
+    - same initial restrictions as simpleApi[A]
+  - componentApi[A]
+  - componentImpl[A]
+  - hasPart
+  - hasDependency
+  - hasPrivatePart
-  - api[A]
+  - mock
-    - write a test for macro api[A] that returns A
-    - write a macro api[A] that returns A
-    - implement api[A]
+  - api[A] - requires AST
-    - with tests, user doc and scala doc
-  - impl[A]
+  - impl[A] - requires AST
-  -